insideClaw/series/README.md

   * If used from a folder with no 'saved' file, it inializes the series by playing the first episode and creating the saved file.

 Arguments:
---help / -h
+-help / -h
   Gives a brief of the way of usage.

---check / -h
+-check / -c
   Only show guide for the chosen series, without playing.

---ready / -r
+-ready / -r
   In the list of series, only show those with remaining unwatched episodes.

---rewind
+-back / -b
   Sets the next episode of the chosen series to one less.

---install
-Automates the insertion of the alias in .bashrc.

---newdir
-Prompts for entering a new main series directory.

---newplayer
-Prompts for entering a new player to be used.
+-set / -s
+  Guides through setting up the config file.

 ##Additional details:

 * Uses a 'saved' file in the series directory for keeping track of the next episode to play, it's created upon initialization of new series.
 * Can be edited manually for episode navigation (potential feature for adding to the script, if requested!)
 * If it's invoked with 'bash' instead of 'source' the script will be limited in functionality, as it cannot change the shell's working directory.
+* You can combine arguments, i.e series -rb will show only series with unwatched episodes, then play the last watched one.
+Add -c to that and it will only revert to it, without playing.

 **Contact**:
 For any questions, comments, or requests, contact me at mariost6@gmail.com